Why nuts are a smart food choice while taking GLP-1 medications

 Studies also show that fibre helps keep us feeling fuller for longer, can improve cholesterol and blood sugar levels and can assist in preventing certain diseases, such as diabetes, heart disease and bowel cancer (1-4).

 Fibre is only found in plant foods.
-It’s the indigestible parts of plant foods, such as vegetables, fruits, grains, legumes, nuts and seeds.
-Eating a variety of plant-based foods every day is important.
+It’s the indigestible parts of plant foods, such as vegetables, fruits, whole grains, legumes, nuts and seeds.
+Eating a variety of plant-based foods every day is important, especially for diversity in fibres types.

-An adequate daily fibre intake is 25g for women and 30g for men (5).
+An adequate daily fibre intake is 25g for women and 30g for men (6).
+Reaching these targets consistently is enough to unlock the health benefits fibre has to offer.

 Did you know?
 Foods with at least 4g fibre per serve are considered a good source of fibre (6).
 To compare the fibre content of different foods, check the 100g column on the Nutrition Information Panel of a food product.